bokulich-lab/q2-fondue/tutorial/tutorial.md

       --o-denoising-stats dada2_stats.qza
 ```

-As mentioned above, the *metadata.qza* file can directly be used in the following analyis!
+As mentioned above, the *metadata.qza* file can be used directly in the following analyis! :muscle:

 ```shell
 qiime feature-table summarize \